GurungPratima/Data_Analysis/README.md

 # Domain - Retail

-'''
-Business challenge/requirementYou are a data analyst with University of Cal USA (Not a machine learning expert yet as you still have not completed ML with Python Course :-)).The University has data of Math, Physics and Data Structure  score of sophomore students.
+Business challenge/requirement:
+The University has data of Math, Physics and
+Data Structure  score of sophomore students.
 This data is stored indifferent files.
 The University has hired a data science company to do analysis of scores and find if there is any correlation ofscore with age, ethnicity etc.

 Key issues:
 Ensure students identify is not revealed to the agency and only relevant data is shared

 Business benefits:
 University can get more students enrollment by improving its international